-Study Abroad Program in Canada: A Complete Guide for International Students
+Study Abroad Program in Canada: A Complete Guide

 If you’re dreaming of abroad programs in Canada, the US, or Europe, here’s how to get started.
 Canada, in particular, is one of the most popular destinations for international students, offering world-class education, cultural diversity, and excellent career opportunities.
 Still, many students feel overwhelmed—confused about documents, scholarships, or timelines.
 This guide will simplify the study abroad application process and help you take the right steps toward choosing the right study abroad programs.

-Choosing the Right Program
+Choosing the Right Program for Study Abroad Programs

 Understanding Finances

-• Tuition Fees – Range between CAD 15,000–35,000 annually, depending on the program.
+• Tuition Fees: Typically range between CAD 15,000–35,000 annually, depending on the institution, program, and level of study.

 Documents Checklist